Employability is a complex concept, often ill-defined or not defined at all (Gazier 1998). So what is it we are all working towards?

-This workshop will have an emphasis on how to engage with the HEA Embedding Employability Framework as a practical tool to support the curriculum design, whilst also considering how we better align our provision beyond the curriculum.
+This workshop will have an emphasis on how to engage with the Advance HE Embedding Employability Framework as a practical tool to support the curriculum design, whilst also considering how we better align our provision beyond the curriculum.

-- better understand the HEA Framework for Embedding Employability in Higher Education and how to use this in practice;
+- better understand the Advance HE Framework for Embedding Employability in Higher Education and how to use this in practice;

 - better understand the importance of language related to employability activity;

 - develop confidence in discussing key issues around employability;

 - gain insight into how teaching and learning activities align and support a more co-ordinated approach to employability;

 - explore practical approaches to embedding specific features of employability with case study examples.

 This event has already taken place.